 Joy Ride February 16, 2018

 Just look at its premise, which is simplistic and terse yet cultivates great, white-knuckled sequences of suspense.
-It stars Paul Walker and Steve Zahn as a pair of brothers who decide to play a prank on a trucker who turns out to be ultra-sensitive – and murderous.
-The movie doesn’t do a whole lot more besides watch and see (behind strategically placed hands) just how these foolish 20-somethings are going to worm their way out of this never-seen villain’s various stabs at vengeance.
-Some time into the movie, Walker’s Leelee Sobieski-portrayed love interest even manages to get herself tangled in all the cat-and-mouse action.
+Joy Ride stars Paul Walker and Steve Zahn as a pair of brothers on a road trip who decide to play a prank on a trucker who turns out to be ultra-sensitive — so ultra-sensitive that when pushed enough he turns homicidal.
+The movie doesn’t do a whole lot more besides watch and see (some of us might see behind strategically placed hands) how these foolish 20-somethings are going to worm their way out of this never-seen villain’s various stabs at vengeance.
+Some time into the movie, Walker’s Leelee Sobieski-portrayed love interest manages to get herself tangled in the cat-and-mouse action.

 Unexpectedly, though, Joy Ride is an A-quality thriller proudly carrying B-movie vivacity.
 Which is astounding, considering its material ordinariness and its set of wholesale stars (who, while beautiful and easily likable, were never really cut out to headline movies).
 Then we notice that the movie’s director is John Dahl, whose jaunty tributes to film noir in the early 1990s — specifically ‘93’s Red Rock West and ‘94’s The Last Seduction — were among the best (and most underrated) movies of that decade.
 We also learn that the film was co-written by J.J.
 Abrams, who would, of course, become the driving force behind a bevy of culturally significant television and cinematic projects within a few years.